 Use your real name — everywhere: It’s a good idea to use your real, full name on all of the websites you’re using – including blogs and social profiles.
 Just keep in mind that you should always be on your best behavior online.

 Link and share: One way Google knows that certain pages or websites are more important or relevant than others is by the number of links that point to them.
-To ensure you avoid dangerous link schemes or black hat tactics, leave this to your SEO and/or reputation management team.
+To ensure you avoid dangerous link schemes or black hat tactics, make sure you’re working with a reputable reputation management company.

 Monitor for new results: Maintaining your reputation is long term strategy.
 Enlist the help of a team that offers 24/7 monitoring and consultation.